Our Bee Courses

 Full fee payable within 2 weeks of course

-The Sinah Common Honey beginners course is now in it's fourth year and is run over three complete days in order to suit busy lives.
-The intensive theory course is delivered over a two day period (weekend) followed by a third single day (also a weekend) to learn practical skills.
+The Sinah Common Honey beginners course is now in its fifth year, with over 150 beekeepers trained and enjoying their own bees.
+The course is run over three complete days in order to suit busy lives; the intensive theory course is delivered over a two day period (weekend) followed by a third single day in the spring (also a weekend) to learn practical skills.

 Duration: – 10 x sessions (Covering 12 modules)

 Location: – Modules 1-10 Hayling Island Community Centre.